 There is no fee to post employment or internship positions on the Santa Fe Community College Career Services web pages.
 Postings are for 30 days unless otherwise indicated.
 Notice of these postings is broadcast around campus, to other local colleges and career programs, and the Santa Fe community at large.
 Click on Job Postings page in the column on the left to find the web bulletin board.

 TO POST A JOB OR INTERNSHIP AT SFCC: Download the job postings form and e-mail or fax to Career Services, according to instructions on the form.
+If you intend to hire before the 30 day posting expires, please let us know and we will tell applicants to "APPLY NOW.
+IMMEDIATE HIRE".

 If you wish to have your careers or job web page linked to the Job postings page call or e-mail SFCC Career Services through the contact information below.
+This is a "favorites" list of vetted resources for local job seekers.

 If you wish to have your internship on the Internships/Cooperative Education page, instead of the individual jobs page, call or e-mail SFCC Career Services through the contact information below.